 In May, Film & Politics outlined 13 contenders to join Joe Biden’s presidential ticket.
 Since then, the political landscape for this decision has drastically changed.
-While the United States is still dealing with Coronavirus, the murder of George Floyd served as a tipping point for massive race protests.
-The pandemic is no longer the sole focus of the election, putting pressure on Biden to sufficiently address the concerns black Americans are voicing.
+While the United States is still dealing with COVID-19, the murder of George Floyd has served as a tipping point for massive protests for racial justice.
+The pandemic is no longer the sole focus of the election, putting pressure on Biden to sufficiently address the concerns Black Americans are voicing.

 That all changed when George Floyd was murdered and the country erupted in outrage.
 Immediately, the once safe option of Klobuchar was off the table, due to her record as a prosecutor in Minnesota.
 In terms of the other white candidates, how could someone with as little experience as Whitmer or miniscule name recognition as Hassan and Raimondo possibly pass over a qualified black candidate in this moment?
 In other words, there needed to be an incredibly good reason to pick a white woman.

 For its part, the Biden campaign appears to have listened.
 From what sources have said about the vetting process, six candidates have reached advanced stages.
 They include Sen. Kamala Harris, Rep. Val Demings, former National Security Advisor Susan Rice, Gov. Michelle Lujan Grisham, Mayor Keisha Lance Bottoms, and Sen. Elizabeth Warren.
 Outside of the latter, five of these potential picks are women of color and four are Black.